7.1 Surround Sound

 Surround Sound System Installation Contractor

-No matter what type surround sound system you desire, Shultz Audio Video can provide the assistance you need to create an entertainment experience like no other.
-The key to a successful surround sound installation project is working with the right company.
+No matter what type surround sound system you desire, the key to a successful installation is working with the right company.
 Retrofitting older homes for a surround sound can be done, wires can be routed through your attic or walls and when necessary wires and cables can be run along the exterior of a home.